NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 -t, --session-type <string>
     Select the stereo session type to use for processing.
-Usually the program can select this automatically by the file extension.
+Usually the program can select this automatically by the file extension except for xml cameras.
 Options:

     - nadirpinhole
     - pinhole